auerbenji/auerbenji.github.io/docs/publications/on-flexibility-analysis.md

 ---
-title: On flexibility analysis for large scale location-allocation networks
+title: On flexibility analysis
 parent: Publications
 nav_order: 1
 ---

+---
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}
+---

 # Abstract
+{: .d-inline-block }
+04-01-2025
+{: .label .label-green }

 Work in progress.
-Currently under review.
 Come back later.

 # Authors
 Work in progress.
-Currently under review.
 Come back later.

 # Link to document

-The full article is available at [ACS](https://doi.org/10.1021/acs.energyfuels.4c04775).
+The full article is available at